 Just pour the pie right into a greased pie dish (I used glass) with no crust.
 I did that for my dad, since he’s gluten-intolerant, and he loved it!
 Another option is to make an almond or coconut flour crust.

-- 1 cup raw, organic honey (I get mine from Tropical Traditions)
+- 1 cup raw, organic honey (I get mine from Tropical Traditions) or raw, organic cane sugar

 - 1-2 teaspoons ground cinnamon